jaymyers/netkernel-gradle-plugin/README.md

 NetKernel Gradle plugin
 =======================

-This is the KernelROC community plugin for NetKernel development with Gradle.
+This is the NetKernelROC community plugin for NetKernel development with Gradle.

 Get the Plugin
 --------------